queirozz8/queirozz.fm/README.md

 🔗 Site: https://queirozz-fm.vercel.app
 <h2>🇺🇸 English: A Spotify adaption made entirely by me from scratch.</h2>
-<h3>I just looked at the original Spotify's functionalities and re-created them in this Website.</h3>
+<h3>🎯 The goal was to practice and learn new technical skills during the building of this project.</h3>
-<h3>⚛ Was made using ReactJS with TypeScript on Vite, Tailwind CSS with Lucide-React and HTML</h3>
+<h3>⚛ Was made using React.js with TypeScript on Vite, Tailwind CSS with Lucide-React and HTML.</h3>
+<h4>I just looked at the original Spotify's functionalities and re-created them in this Website.</h4>
 <h3>🚀 Features:</h3>

 ###